-Nissin Mouko Tanmen Nakamoto Spicy Soup with Rice
+Nissin Mouko Tanmen Nakamoto Instant Rice Soup

 Nissin Mouko Tanmen Nakamoto Karauma Meshi

-The Nissin’s instant rice soup I bought this time is this Nissin Mouko Tanmen Nakamoto Karauma Meshi.
-As for the last 2 words in the name, the former Japanese term “Kara-Uma (辛旨)” means “spicy and tasty”, while the latter “Meshi (飯)” has a meaning of rice.
+The instant rice soup I bought this time is “Nissin Mouko Tanmen Nakamoto Karauma Meshi” pictured above.
+In its name “Kara-Uma (辛旨)” stands for “Karai (spicy) and Umai (delicious)”, while the latter “Meshi (飯)” is the Japanese word for cooked rice.

-Nissin Mouko Tanmen Nakamoto Ramen
+Nissin Mouko Tanmen Nakamoto Cup Ramen

-My favorite, Nissin Mouko Tanmen Nakamoto instant cup ramen is a “Tanmen (タンメン)” noodle dish featuring spicy soup with lots of Ichimi Togarashi spice and plenty of umami, while Nissin Mouko Tanmen Nakamoto Karauma Meshi has the same soup as the Tanmen, but contains rice, instead of noodles.
+The Nissin Mouko Tanmen Nakamoto Karauma Meshi uses the same soup as the Tanmen but contains rice, instead of noodles.

-Then, pour boiling water up to the line indicated inside the cup, close the lid, and let the rice sit and cook for 5 minutes.
+Then, pour boiling water until it reaches the line indicated inside the cup, close the lid, and let the rice sit and cook for 5 minutes.

-The thick spicy miso-based broth has an addicting savory flavor that comes from umami of vegetables and various spices, including garlic, red chili pepper, pepper, and Sansho, which coats the rice well.
+The thick spicy miso soup has an addicting savory flavor, which mainly comes from the flavorful umami of vegetables and various spices, including garlic, red chili pepper, and Sansho.
+It coats the rice well.

 Try the Soup of Nissin Mouko Tanmen Nakamoto Cup Ramen with Rice